korvahannu/arch-installation-guide/Readme.md

 - type **pacman -S amd-ucode** for AMD processors
 - type **pacman -S intel-ucode** for intel processors
 - type **pacman -S mesa** for intel/amd CPU
-- *if you use nvidia drivers, check arch wiki for your correct driver*
+- *if you use nvidia drivers, check Arch Wiki for your correct driver*

 #### 14. Other VERY IMPORTANT STUFF
 - Enable network manager with **systemctl enable NetworkManager**
 - Set correct timezone with **timedatectl set-timezone <your timezome>**
 - Enable timezone sync with **systemctl enable systemd-timesyncd**

-#### 15. Reboot and your arch linux should be installed and working
+#### 15. Reboot and your Arch Linux should be installed and working

 #### 16. Install xfce4 with lightdm (Optional)
 - **pacman -S xorg-server xfce4 xfce4-goodies lightdm lightdm-gtk-greeter**